Polabian Slavs: History

-From 1140 to 1143 Holsatian nobles advanced into Wagria to permanently settle in the lands of the pagan Wagri.
+From 1140 to 1143, Holsatian nobles advanced into Wagria to permanently settle in the lands of the pagan Wagri.
 Count Adolf II of Holstein and Henry of Badewide took control of Polabian settlements at Liubice and Racisburg.
-Impressed with the success of the First Crusade, Saxons began calling for a crusade against their Slav neighbors.
-The Wendish Crusade of 1147, concurrent to the Second Crusade, was largely unsuccessful, resulting in devastation to the Liutizi lands and forced baptisms.
+Impressed with the success of the First Crusade, Saxons began calling for one against their Slav neighbors.
+The Wendish Crusade of 1147, concurrent to the Second Crusade, was largely unsuccessful, although it devastated Liutizi lands and also saw forced baptisms.
 The campaign did secure Saxon control of Wagria and Polabia, however.
 The Obotrites were largely at peace with the Saxons during the following decade, although Slavic pirates raided Denmark.

-Beginning in the late 1150s, King Valdemar the Great of Denmark enlisted the aid of Duke Henry the Lion of Saxony against the Slavs; their cooperation led to the death of the Obotrite prince, Niklot, in 1160.
+Beginning in the late 1150s, King Valdemar the Great of Denmark enlisted the aid of Duke Henry the Lion of Saxony against the Slavs; their cooperation led to the death of the Obotrite prince Niklot in 1160.
 The two Christian lords distributed much of the conquered territory among their vassals.
-When Niklot's exiled son, Pribislav, engineered an Obotrite rebellion, the pair retaliated by occupying Demmin and warding off Pribislav's Liutizian allies.
+When Niklot's exiled son Pribislav engineered an Obotrite rebellion, the pair retaliated by occupying Demmin and warding off Pribislav's Liutizian allies.

 After conquering Wagria and Polabia during the 1140s, Saxon nobles attempted to expel the "native" Slavs and replace them with Saxon and Flemish settlers.
-The 1164 Obotrite revolt led by Niklot's son Pribislav convinced Henry the Lion that keeping the Slavs as allies would be less troublesome.
+The 1164 Obotrite revolt led by Pribislav convinced Henry the Lion that keeping the Slavs as allies would be less troublesome.
 The duke returned the Christian Pribislav to power as Prince of Mecklenburg, Kessin, and Rostock, and a vassal of the Saxons.
+Pribislav bequeathed his lands to the Saxon Albert the Bear upon his death in 1150, leading to the establishment of the Margraviate of Brandenburg.